zaiisao/Documentation/en/Interactive Broadcast/mediaplayer_android.md

 ### Integrate the RtcChannelPublishHelper

-Version requirements: The same as the RTC SDK version number you are using.
+Version requirements: The same as the RTC SDK version series you are using.

 Integration steps:

-1. [Download](https://github.com/AgoraIO/Agora-Extensions/releases) the RtcChannelPublishHelper and unzip the download package.
+1. [Download](https://github.com/AgoraIO/Agora-Extensions/releases) and unzip the `MediaPlayerExtensions.zip`.

-2. Copy the `RtcChannelPublishHelper.aar` folder to the **/app/libs** path of your project.
+2. Add the **./MediaPlayerExtensions/android/2.x.x/RtcChannelPublishHelper.aar** file to the **/app/libs** path of your project.

 3. In the **/app/build.gradle** file, add the following lines:

-   - Add the following lines in the `android` node, specifying the file storage path of the **aar** folder.
+   - Add the following lines in the `android` node, specifying the file storage path of the **aar** file.

      ```java
      repositories {